-ISO 27001 Contact With Authorities
+ISO 27001 Contact with Authorities

 Table of contents

-- ISO 27001 Contact With Authorities
+- ISO 27001 Contact with Authorities

-- What is ISO 27001 Annex A 5.5 Contact With Authorities?
+- What is ISO 27001 Annex A 5.5?

-- ISO 27001 Annex A 5.5 Implementation Guide
+- ISO 27001 Annex A 5.4 Explained: A Complete Guide

 - How to comply

-- How to pass an audit
+- How to pass the ISO 27001 Annex A 5.5 audit

-- Top 3 Mistakes People Make for ISO 27001 Annex A 5.5
+- Top 3 ISO 27001 Annex A 5.5 Mistakes and How to Fix Them

-- ISO 27001 Annex A 5.5 FAQ
+- ISO 27001 Annex A 5.5 Contact With Authorities FAQ

-- Controls and Attribute Values
+- ISO 27001 Controls and Attribute Values

 ISO 27001 Annex A 5.5 Contact with Authorities is an ISO 27001 control that requires an organisation to establish and maintain contact with authorities that are relevant to them.

-The ISO 27001 standard defines ISO 27001 Annex A 5.5 as
+ISO 27001 defines ISO 27001 Annex A 5.5 as

 The organisation should establish and maintain contact with relevant authorities.